Leave It to Beaver

 Plot

-The movie opens with a bakery truck driving down the street, and Beaver and Wally riding together on Wally's bicycle, delivering morning newspapers.
-Beaver tosses the newspapers wildly into the air with both hands: one of them plops into a wet cement, another one lands on a roof, one into a dog's mouth, one into a birdbath, one onto a cat, one into a man's leaf-vacuum nozzle, and one lands smack on a painter's head.
-Then the leaf vacuum explodes and throws dirt through the truck driver's window, causing him to slam on his brakes and have his sticky pies thrown about.
-Beaver and Wally apologize then ride away.
+The movie opens with a bakery truck driving down the street, and Beaver and Wally riding together on the latter's bicycle, delivering morning newspapers.
+Beaver tosses the papers wildly into the air with both hands: one plops into wet cement, others land on two roofs, one in a dog's mouth, one in a birdbath, one on a cat, one in a man's leaf-vacuum nozzle, and one on a painter's head.
+Then the leaf vacuum explodes and throws dirt through the bakery truck's driver's side window, causing him to slam on the brakes and have his sticky pies thrown about.
+Beaver and Wally apologize and ride away.

 More details